The invitation from the London Review of Books to review Ben Goldacre’s Bad Pharma™ reads:

 Missing data are critical but Bad Pharma misses the critical data.
 Andrew probably purrs at Ben’s dismissal of adverse event reports, at his missing company perversities around hiding adverse event data that are more astonishing than ghostwriting.
 For instance companies in the US now encourage patients and doctors to report adverse events directly to FDA rather than to the company.
 Enlightened?
 Very – companies have a duty to follow up adverse event reports and to establish causality whereas FDA doesn’t.
-Diverting reports to FDA saves money, reduces legal liability and relegates adverse event reports to the status of anecdotes (See AW and AW2).
+Diverting reports to FDA saves money, reduces legal liability and relegates adverse event reports to the status of anecdotes (See American Woman and American Woman 2).

 The ultimate perversity is when in the face of hundreds of compelling reports of a treatment induced problem, when employees using standard causality algorithms have said their drug caused this problem, companies will under oath deny there is any link between the problem and their drug (Burn in Hell).
 Thanks to EBM, they can get away with this.
 How?
 Well built into RCTs is the notion that the only findings that count are those that are statistically significant.
 And because RCTs are designed to see whether one event is statistically significant or not – whether the drug works – they cannot properly look at what else the drug might be doing and so the safety of drugs which was in 1962 the primary goal of regulation has been eclipsed.